VisActor/VChart/docs/assets/option/en/component/crosshair.md

 ### triggerOff(string)

-The trigger mode to hide the crosshair (currently only supports the same setting as trigger and `'none'`).
+The triggerOff options for hiding the crosshair currently support three settings:

+- `'none'`: Does not close the crosshair
+- Consistent with the trigger setting, i.e., when `trigger` is `hover`, triggerOff is also `hover`
+- `number`: Automatically closes the crosshair after a specified time, in milliseconds

 ### labelZIndex(number) = 500